MatteoPalazzolo/app-web_media-shelf/README.md

 ## TODO

 #### NOW
-- [x] adjust --color-contrast according to the brightness of the primary color
-- [x] order color thief's palette for brightness (HUE)
-- [x] consider to add --color-contrast also for --color-bufu
-- [ ] work on parallax background for card-list-page.php (and change the name pls)
 - [ ] work on fallFromGrace animation

 #### PROGRAMMING
 - [ ] creare pagina per editare una card

-#### CARD CREATION WINDOW
-- [ ] set image as active to send its palette to the whole website

 #### HOME LAYOUT
 - [ ] separated sections for Film, Anime, Videogames, ...